ocupop/dartlang.org/src/_tutorials/index.md

 ---
 layout: default
-title: "Web Tutorials"
+title: "Dart Tutorials"
-description: "Dart Tutorials for the Web."
+description: "Tutorials for writing Dart apps."
 ---

 **The Dart Tutorials** teach you how to build applications